-Action on Poverty is committed to the highest levels of professional service.
-This includes protecting the privacy of people who support us and protecting the privacy of those who we work with in developing countries.
-Any personal information that you provide to us remains private and is only used for the purposes outlined below.
-We don’t rent or sell our contact lists.
+We value your privacy and are committed to the highest levels of professional service.
+This includes protecting the privacy of people who support us and protecting the privacy of those with whom we work with in developing countries.

-The type of personal information we collect depends on the nature of your dealings with us and the reason for collecting it.
-Generally, Action on Poverty collects personal information:
+The types of personal information we collect and hold depends on the nature of your dealings with us.
+In general, we collect personal information:

 - in order to provide services to you, or because you are one of our supporters

-- so we can optimise the benefits to communities overseas
+- so we can share the impact of our work in order to gain more support and optimise benefits to communities overseas

-We may also collect personal information because you are one of our suppliers or employed by one of our suppliers.
+- because you are one of our suppliers or contractors or employed by them

-The personal information we typically ask you for includes:
+The personal information we typically collect is provided by you and includes: